-Family Therapists use a wide range of therapeutic models to treat systemic issues, including Emotionally Focused, Structural, Strategic, Narrative, and Cognitive Behavioral Therapies.
-While the modalities of couples and family therapy are various to suit the diverse needs of clientele, communication skill building and interpersonal resolution are utilized most commonly.
+Family therapists use many therapeutic models to treat systemic issues, including emotionally focused, structural, strategic, narrative, and cognitive-behavioral therapies.
+While the modalities of couples and family therapy are various to suit clients’ diverse needs, communication skill building and interpersonal resolution are utilized most commonly.

 Child and Adolescent Therapy

-- Any developmental delays including speech, language, toilet training, or in gross/fine motor skills
+- Any developmental delays, including speech, language, toilet training, or in gross and fine motor skills

 - Learning or attention problems